06 October 2024

 copyright © A.Pierce

 In around 1909 the Pierce family moved to number 24 and Albert Pierce established his ironmongery business next door at number 25 in 1916; they could also undertake building work.
-In those days Station Road was more of a residential road with Portslade’s main shopping area being in North Road.
+In those days Station Road was more of a residential road with Portslade’s main shopping area being in North Street.
 But business must have been good for Albert because in around 1927 he decided on expansion by knocking out the front room of the family home and creating double-fronted premises.
 Thirteen-year old Bert assisted his father; by rights he should have still have been at school but he much preferred to help in the shop.

 copyright © A.Pierce